 October 18–22, 2026

-Lake Lawn Resort, Lake Delavan, Wisconsin
+Lake Lawn Resort, Delavan, Wisconsin

 This fall, join us for a retreat full of fun, learning, and bandweaving.

-Spend four nights together building your skills in inkle and tablet weaving, from warping to finishing!
-With engaging classes, shared activities, and all the comforts of a fiber arts retreat, it’s focused learning with community spirit.Each day offers a choice of focused, one-day classes covering a range of inkle and tablet weaving approaches—structural techniques, pattern development, color exploration, finishing details, and more.
-After classes, gather with fellow bandweavers and instructors to compare notes, examine samples, and ask the endless weaving “what ifs”.With lodging, meals, instruction, and materials included, Band Camp lets you focus entirely on weaving.
+Spend four days with other band enthusiasts building your skills in inkle and tablet weaving, from designing and warping to finishing!
+With engaging classes, special group activities, and all the comforts of a fiber arts retreat, it’s immersive learning with community spirit.Each day offers a choice of focused, one-day classes covering an exciting range of inkle and tablet weaving approaches—structural techniques, pattern development, color exploration, finishing details, and much more.
+After class, gather with fellow bandweavers and instructors to compare notes, examine samples, and ask the endless weaving “what ifs.”With lodging, meals, instruction, and materials included, Band Camp lets you focus entirely on weaving.

 All accommodations, breakfasts, lunches, dinners, classes, materials fees, and evening events are included, but space is limited.
 Tickets start at $2,699.99 for the full retreat.See below for a preliminary itinerary including class offerings and instructors.
 Band Camp for Weavers final classes will be announced in May, and participants will be invited to choose classes on a first purchased, first choice basis.Spend four days by a lake.
 Weave lanyards, enjoy a campfire, sleep in a real bed.Band Camp for Weavers is brought to you by the team behind Weave Together with Handwoven and the Spin Off Autumn Retreat.